piyush-basak/Tic-tac-toe/README.md

 2. Download the repository files (project) from the download section or clone this project by typing in the bash the following command:

        git clone
-3. Imported it in Intellij IDEA or any other Java IDE.
+3. Imported it in Eclipse IDE or any other Java IDE.
 4. Run the Game :D

 ### Contributing 💡